 Asakusa in Tokyo is a rich mix of the old and new Japan, where the remains of Tokyo’s old Shitamachi city and historic temples combine with tall skyscrapers and an epic entertainment district.

-Asakusa is perhaps most famous for the Senso-ji Temple and its extensive grounds but there is so much more to do.
+It is perhaps most famous for the Senso-ji Temple and its extensive grounds but there is so much more to do in Asakusa.

 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.